The Birth of Private Communication on the Web

 Diffie, W., & Hellman, M. (1976).
 New directions in cryptography.
-IEEE transactions on Information Theory, 22(6), 644-654.
+IEEE Transactions on Information Theory, 22(6), 644-654.

-The Public Key Revolution
+The Public Key Paradigm and Trapdoor Functions

-The Discrete Logarithm Problem
+The Discrete Logarithm Problem as a Security Engine

-The Impact on Network Security
+Impact on Network Security and TLS

 Dive Deeper